VectoDE/VectoBeat/docs/analytics.md

   hash_salt: "vectobeat"
 ```

-* If `endpoint` is set, events are batched and delivered as JSON via HTTP POST.
+- If `endpoint` is set, events are batched and delivered as JSON via HTTP POST with an optional bearer token.
-* If `endpoint` is empty, events are appended as NDJSON to `storage_path`.
+- If `endpoint` is empty, events are appended as NDJSON to `storage_path`.
-* `hash_salt` is used to derive deterministic, non-reversible user hashes.
+- `hash_salt` is used to derive deterministic, non-reversible user hashes.

-Environment variables (e.g. `ANALYTICS_ENDPOINT`) override the YAML values,
-matching the fields in `src/configs/settings.py`.
+- Environment overrides mirror the keys above (`ANALYTICS_ENABLED`, `ANALYTICS_ENDPOINT`, `ANALYTICS_API_KEY`, etc.) and are populated from `.env` in `src/configs/settings.py`.

 ## Event schema
 Each event follows this shape: